 Light Shines Through by Viewfinders

-The group met with the curator of the exhibition (showed Nov 2018 – March 2018) and worked with the exhibition’s themes of LGBTQ+ representation and identities, concealing and revealing their own images through portraiture and use of metaphor.
+The group met with the curator of the exhibition (on show Nov 2018 – March 2018) and worked with the exhibition’s themes of LGBTQ+ representation and identities, concealing and revealing their own images through portraiture and use of metaphor.

-Their resulting photography will show at Brighton Museum & Art Gallery throughout the Summer.
+Their resulting photography was shown at Brighton Museum & Art Gallery throughout Summer 2018.

 The group explored local parks and landmarks with their cameras, making strong use of light and shadow and experimenting with composition to create striking portraits within the city’s green and built up areas.

 The young people reviewed their photographs; discussing ways of presenting ideas about having a sense of ‘blooming’ identities, self-awareness, respect and acceptance, as well as new perspectives on how we see ‘the other’ and ourselves.

 Viewfinders were supported by photographer Lynn Weddle, specialist support worker Reuben Davidson and Royal Pavilion & Museums’ Youth Engagement Team.